 Definitely try to complete the reintroduction phase first before trialling any probiotics or prebiotics.
 Otherwise it may affect your re-challenging results and you may not know which FODMAPs you can tolerate.
 When trialling different treatments for your IBS it is best to stick to one at a time.
 Therefore complete the reintroduction phase of the low FODMAP diet and if you are still getting symptoms then you can consider trialling a probiotic or prebiotic.

 The evidence for probiotics and prebiotics improving IBS symptoms are varied with some positive effects on symptoms while other reports showing they are no more effective than a placebo.
 A recent systematic review on systematic reviews (found here) looking at the use of probiotics in IBS came to no clear conclusions on their use for relieving symptoms.
 In other words they might work or they may not, but they will cause no detrimental effect.
+For The Best Probiotics for IBS & suitable probiotics for the low FODMAP diet take a look here.

 4. I have tried reintroducing before and I reacted to most FODMAPs does this mean I should restrict these forever?